Willie (dog): Patton's accident

 On December 9, 1945, a limousine transporting Patton and his former chief of staff Hobart Gay to a hunting trip crashed into an American army truck near Speyer.
 Patton died on December 21 of injuries he sustained, leaving Willie's future uncertain.

 Willie was sent to live with Patton's family as the beloved dog of a fallen warrior.
 He died in 1955, outliving both Patton and his wife.
 He is buried in an unmarked grave by a stone wall on Patton's property, which is still owned by the Patton family.

 In 1970, Willie was portrayed in several scenes in Patton's biographical movie, Patton.

-A 12 ft high bronze statue of Patton and Willie stands today at the General Patton Memorial Museum 30 mi east of Indio, California.
+A 12 ft high bronze statue of Patton and Willie stands at the General Patton Memorial Museum 30 mi east of Indio, California.